Asterinos1/Neighbour-s-CPU-v2/part1/coe and wcfg/README.md

 sw r5, 4(r10)   Stores the value in register r5 into memory at the address formed by adding 4 to the value in register r10.

+mycoe.coe contains the following instructions:
+(Instructions to test sw, lw, lb.
+Although sb is not tested, it works with this implementation)